 Restaurant / Store Notes Bamboo Garden Decent Chinese food for cheap!
 Usually open late.
 Spicy Stone Cheap and fast Korean food.
 Check the specials every day for additional savings!
-Pizza Point The only pizzeria on campus, beside the CSSS Pizza Fridays.
-Reasonable prices.
-Donair Town Grab a Chicken Platter or Beef Donair if you are in the mood.
+Pizza Hut Some of the deals are ok, but the pizza is quite greasy (for those that like that) Donair Town Grab a Chicken Platter or Beef Donair if you are in the mood.
 Prices are reasonable.
 Noodle House Not a very popular restaurant, but the prices are decent.
 Sometimes the food can be a hit or miss.
 Pearl Fever Great bubble tea, but the food could be a bit better.
 Subway Pretty self-explanatory here.
 Keep track of their \$5 foot long promotions to save some money.
-Renaissance Good alternative to Starbucks.
-They have wraps Coffee and sandwiches if you're not feeling adventurous.
-Ichiban Kan The sushi isn't amazing, but bentos and rice bowls Express can be pretty filling.
+Quesada Mexican food.
+Burritos (and burrito bowls), tacos, quesadillas, tortilla salads, and so much more.
+Remember to ask for their loyalty card Poké Bar a raw salmon (or various shellfish) salad served with the common "poke" seasonings.
+Starbucks It's Starbucks.
+Ichibankan Express The sushi isn't amazing, but bentos and rice bowls can be pretty filling.
 The price could be lower.
-Booster Juice Healthy and cold alternative on a hot day.
-Might not be as filling as other options.
 Nature's Garden An organic deli.
 Great food but the price is a little bit higher.
 However, they have gelatos and \$1 Coffee!
 Bring your own cup for a discount!
-Club Ilia From 11-3pm, you can grab fresh, hot pasta and Mediterranean food for cheap.
-Great for cold days!
-Sit-down restaurant is open late.
-Himalayan Peak Your only choice for Indian cuisine.
-They have a value menu with decent prices, or you can dine in and enjoy the lunch buffet.
-Open late.
+Club Ilia Open 7-days a week, happy hour from 3-5pm and 9-11pm.
+Brunch on the weekends.
+Wings Wednesdays.
+Popular with the SFU community.
 Nester's Market Typical supermarket, with a deli and pharmacy.
 Prices might be a little higher than expected, but there are still deals to be had.
-Dollar Store Yes, we have a dollar store on campus.
-An assortment of random goods for cheap prices.
-Scotia Bank For all your banking needs this side of campus.
+Miniso A super cute Chinese-Japanese dollar-/drug-store.